 G1 Electricity Safety warning: The Electrical Safety Council recommends that you should get a registered electrician to check the property and its electrical fittings and that a periodic inspection and testing is carried out at the following times: for tenanted properties every 5 years or at each change of occupancy, whichever is sooner; at least every 10 years for an owner-occupied home.
-Al electrical installation work undertaken after1 January 2005 should have appropriate certification.
+At electrical installation work undertaken after1 January 2005 should have appropriate certification.
 For more advice contact the Electrical Safety Council.

 There is a mains supply and the electricity was on when we inspected.
-The consumer board and electricity meter are located in the hall.
+The consumer board is located in the hall and the electricity meter is cupboard under the stairs.
 The consumer unit is a relatively modern unit with miniature circuit breakers and RCD.